BlankAlmasry/Rating-Algorithms-Visualizer/README.md

 ### about Fire🔥 Model
-You are legally unallowed to read this if you are mathematician, or every wanted to be one
+You are legally unallowed to read this if you are mathematician, or ever wanted to be one

-Players start with 10 Points
+Player start with 10 Points

-On every win, they get All Opponent Points, and Opponent lose half of his
+On every win, he gain All Opponent Points, while the opponent lose half of his

-On a loss, they lose half of his points
+On a loss, he lose half of his points

 On a draw, half of the differential points between him and his opponent get added to both of their points (ex Rating(30), Rating(20) -> Rating(25), Rating(25))